dmaher42/kids-chore-tracker/README.md

 This script runs `npm run build` followed by `firebase deploy`.
 Make sure you have the Firebase CLI installed (`npm install -g firebase-tools`) or available via `npx firebase-tools`, and that you are logged into your Firebase project before running the command.

+## Deploy

+To prepare a production build locally, run `npm run build`.
+Deployments on GitHub Pages or Firebase Hosting should upload the contents of the generated `build/` directory so the static site serves the compiled Create React App bundle.

 ## Troubleshooting

 - **Firebase error about missing configuration:** double-check that every value in `.env.local` is filled out.
 The app throws an explicit error during startup when it cannot find the config.